New Hampshire man arrested on rioting charge

 HAMPTON, N.H.
 (AP) - A New Hampshire man has been arrested on a rioting charge after authorities struggled to break up a crowd of several hundred who had gathered on a popular tourist beach, police said.

-Monytoung Maker, 23 of Manchester, was arrested Sunday night stemming the incident that occurred June 20 at the New Hampshire Seashell Complex on Hampton Beach, according to the Hampton police.
+Monytoung Maker, 23, of Manchester, was arrested Sunday night.
+Police described Maker as the prime instigator behind the crowd of nearly 400 that ignored repeated requests from police to disperse June 20 at the New Hampshire Seashell Complex on Hampton Beach.

-Police described Maker as the prime instigator behind the crowd of nearly 400 that ignored repeated requests from police to disperse.
-It was unclear why the crowd had gathered, although police said the crowd continued to grow with engaging in “unruly behavior including drug and alcohol use.”
+It was unclear why the crowd had gathered, although police said the crowd continued to grow while engaging in “unruly behavior including drug and alcohol use.”

-The crowd was eventually dispersed, police said, adding they are still investigating the incident.
+The crowd was eventually dispersed, police said, adding they are still investigating.

-Maker was released on bail and is scheduled for arraignment on September 15th the Hampton District Court.
+Maker was released on bail and is scheduled for arraignment on September 15th at the Hampton District Court.
 A phone number could not be found for Maker and it is unclear if he has a lawyer.

 Sign up for Daily Newsletters